oXis/DoublePulsarPayload/README.md

 # DoublePulsarPayload

-I used Visual Studio 2019 Community on Windows 7.
+~~I used Visual Studio 2019 Community on Windows 7.~~
+Migrated to mingw toolchain and Go.
+Every tool now has a `Makefile`, just run `make` to build the tool.

 The shellcode can load mimikatz... (see bellow for graceful exit).

 ## DoublePulsarShellcode
 Code of the shellcode.
-This is basically yet another reflective DLL loader.
+This is basically yet another PE+ loader.
 The shellcode is XOR encrypted with a key, the compressed DLL is also XOR encrypted but with a different key.

-`map.txt` gives us the offset of the shellcode functions inside the PE file.
-It's used but `ExtractShellcode.exe`

 The shellcode can load any DLL or PE file.
 For loading a PE, the `main` function should end with `ExitThread` so that the shellcode can exit gracefully.
 Otherwise, a call to `exit`, `ExitProcess`, etc will break the shellcode and kill the current injected process.
-I can't patch all of the diffent exit methods...
+I can't patch all of the different exit methods (actually I can... thanks to Donut)...

 ## ExtractShellcode
-Open `MyMessageBox.dll` and `DoublePulsarShellcode.exe`.
+Opens `MyMessageBox.dll` and `DoublePulsarShellcode.exe`.
 The DLL is LZO compressed.
 The code then dumps all the bytes in a header file.

 The shellcode is organisze that way.
 ```